Reaching Villages…

 Our teams conduct tens of thousands of malaria tests, and each test is done twice – once using rapid diagnostic tests and another through blood tests analyzed using microscopes, all performed directly in the field.
 This rigorous double-testing approach ensures the highest level of accuracy, especially in an area where access to modern medical facilities is severely limited.

-Collecting Socio-Medical Data: Beyond diagnosis and treatment, Fair Future recognizes the importance of comprehensive data collection to guide its efforts.
+Collecting Socio-Medical Data: Beyond diagnosis and treatment, Fair Future recognises the importance of comprehensive data collection to guide its efforts.
 The captivating photo accompanying this article shows our teams diligently gathering socio-medical data from every family member and villager.
-This data is entered into Fair Future's proprietary application, meticulously developed and funded by the organization.
+This data is entered into Fair Future’s proprietary application, meticulously developed and funded by the organisation.
 The application serves as a crucial tool for tracking and tracing the regions where we implement the #ZeroMalaria program.

 The Urgent Need for #ZeroMalaria: It’s important to remember that malaria remains a significant threat in regions like Sumba East, where people continue to lose their lives to this preventable and treatable disease.
 Pregnant women and children are particularly vulnerable.